readysettech/readyset/docs/src/running-readyset.md

 Each is configured to collect resources from the *default* noria-server and noria-mysql instance addresses.

-> For prometeums metrics to be collected, noria-server and noria-mysql must be run with
+> For prometheus metrics to be collected, noria-server and noria-mysql must be run with
 > `--prometheus-metrics`.
 To see prometheus metrics, navigate to `localhost:9090`.

 ## Running noria-server